GrahamDumpleton/mod_wsgi/docs/user-guides/debugging-techniques.rst

 Poorly Performing Code
 ----------------------

-The WSGI specification allows any iterable object to be returned as the response, so long as the iterable yields byte-strings (``bytes``, or ``str`` on Python 2).
-That this is the case means that one can too easily return an object which satisfies this requirement but has some sort of performance related issue.
+The WSGI specification allows any iterable object to be returned as the response, so long as the iterable yields ``bytes``.
+That this is the case means that one can too easily return an object which satisfies the requirement but has some sort of performance-related issue.

-The worst case of this is where instead of returning a list containing byte-strings, a single byte-string value is returned.
-The problem is that when a byte-string is iterated over, a single byte is yielded each time.
-In other words, a single byte is written back to the client on each loop, with a flush occurring in between to ensure that the byte has actually been written and isn't just being buffered.
+The worst case of this is where instead of returning a list containing one ``bytes`` value, the ``bytes`` value itself is returned.
+When a ``bytes`` value is iterated over a single integer is yielded each time, so mod_wsgi ends up processing the response one byte at a time, with a flush between each, to ensure each byte is actually written rather than just buffered.

 Although for small byte-strings a performance impact may not be noticed, if returning more data the effect on request throughput could be quite